hackclub/hackclub/workshops/json_db/README.md

 ![Run program](https://cloud-2m3vf7nmm.vercel.app/5run.png)

 Awesome!
 We'll head over to [hoppscotch](https://hoppscotch.io/) to finish up this basic server.
 Hoppscotch is an awesome website to send HTTP requests to a remote server!
-Let's sent a GET request the root (`/`) of our server:
+Let's sent a GET request the root (`/`) of our server.

+Copy the URL of your repl (in the format: `https://PROJECTNAME.YOURUSERNAME.repl.co`) and set the request type to `GET`.
+The screenshow below shows what this step looks like for me:

+In the screenshot below, I've copied in the URL of my REPL (in the format: `https://<PROJECT_NAME>.<USERNAME>.repl.co`) and set the request type to GET.

 ![Request](https://cloud-2m3vf7nmm.vercel.app/3request.png)

-In the screenshot above, I've copied in the URL of my REPL (in the format: `https://<PROJECT_NAME>.<USERNAME>.repl.co`) and set the request type to GET.
  Finally, hit `Send`!
 You should get a plain response like so:

 ```
 hello world!